dy-sh/singlehub/README.md

 -------------------
 If you get "Can't find Python executable C:\Python36\python.exe, you can set the PYTHON env variable." error when installing, try this:
 - npm install --global --production windows-build-tools

+Find out more on the <a href="https://www.youtube.com/channel/UCZtlGnAmCMFgmkRptiKAT-g/videos"> YouTube channel</a>.